 - eating a healthy diet to maintain a proper body weight, which reduces pressure to your joints

-- engaging in low-impact exercise, such as walking or swimming.
-Only start an exercise program after talking to your doctor.
+- engaging in low-impact exercise, such as walking or swimming, only after talking to your doctor and they approve it

-- taking over-the-counter nonsteroidal anti-inflammatory drugs, which relieve pain and reduce inflammation.
-Examples include acetaminophen and ibuprofen.
+- taking over-the-counter nonsteroidal, anti-inflammatory drugs, such as naproxen sodium and ibuprofen, which relieve pain and reduce inflammation

 - resting painful joints